+1 year 10% of your ingoing contribution

+2 years 22% of your ingoing contribution

+3 years 35% of your ingoing contribution

+4 years 35% of your ingoing contribution

+5 years 35% of your ingoing contribution

+10 years 35% of your ingoing contribution

+Note: if the period of occupation is not a whole number of years, the exit fee will be worked out

-1 year 10% of your ingoing contribution 2 years 22% of your ingoing contribution 3 years 35% of your ingoing contribution 4 years 35% of your ingoing contribution 5 years 35% of your ingoing contribution 10 years 35% of your ingoing contribution on a daily basis. occupation is not a whole number of years, the exit fee will be worked out oped) exit fee is 35% of the ingoing contribution after 3 years of residence.
-The minimum exit fee e is 10% of your ingoing contribution x 1/365 (for 1 day of residence).
+Note: if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.

+The maximum (or capped) exit fee is 35% of the ingoing contribution after 3 years of residence.
+The minimum exit fee is 10% of your ingoing contribution x 1/365 (for 1 day of residence).

 11.2 What other exit costs do residents need to pay or contribute to?

+☐ Sale costs for the unit

+Other costs: registration fees for surrender of lease

+Part 12 - Reinstatement and renovation of the unit

+$\boxtimes$

-Sale costs for the unit Legal costs Other costs: registration fees for surrender of lease Part 12 - Reinstatem nent and renovation of the unit 12.1 Is the resident responsible for reinstatement of the unit when they leave the unit?
-Yes D No Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
+12.1 Is the resident responsible for reinstatement of the unit when they leave the unit?

+Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from:

+- fair wear and tear: and - renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.

+Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
 However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.

 Entry and exit inspections and reports are undertaken by the operator and resident to assess the condition of the unit.

 12.2 Is the resident responsible for renovation of the unit when they leave the unit?

-Yes, all residents pay % of any renovation costs (in same proportion as the share of the capital gain on the sale of their unit) Optional, only applies to residents who share in the capital gain on the sale of their unit, and the resident pays % of any renovation costs No Renovation means replacements or repairs other than reinstatement work.
+- Yes, all residents pay % of any renovation costs (in same proportion as the share of the capital gain on the sale of their unit) - Optional, only applies to residents who share in the capital gain on the sale of their unit, and the resident pays % of any renovation costs - ⊠ No

+Renovation means replacements or repairs other than reinstatement work.

 By law, the operator is responsible for the cost of any renovation work on a former resident's unit, unless the residence contract provides for the resident to share in the capital gain on the sale of the resident's interest in the unit.
 Renovation costs are shared between the former resident and operator in the same proportion as any capital gain is to be shared under the residence contract.